FMT-Software-solutions/stock-flow/README.md

-# FMT Template 1
+# Stock Flow

-A comprehensive React application template for FMT Software Solutions that can be packaged as both an Electron desktop app and a web application.
-This template includes user management, app versioning system, and a complete Supabase backend setup.
+A comprehensive React application project for FMT Software Solutions that can be packaged as both an Electron desktop app and a web application.
+This project includes user management, app versioning system, and a complete Supabase backend setup.

 ## 🚀 Features